jungerstein/mundolinguo/Gramatikoj/grammar-list-in-english/orthography.md

 1. TODO

-before and after a high punctuation, a space (or linebreak) must be present.
+before and after a high punctuation, a space (or linebreak if before ¿¡, or after other high punctuations) must be present.